 TOTAL: 300 MINS = 5 HOURS = $145

 Setting up Parserr is easy.
-You can email to Salesforce directly by simply setting up rules to extract from that email and placing it directly in Salesforce.
+You can email leads directly to Salesforce by simply setting up rules to extract from that email and placing it directly in Salesforce.
 Read the guide below to find out more.

 Instead of manually copying over the data from incoming email, setup Parserr to do it for you.
 Once setup you would just need to:

 Parserr’s goal is to help you automate your business and eliminate unnecessary manual data entry through email and document parsing.
 To get started, simply head to our homepage, enter your email and we’ll walk you through the rest.

 Once signed up, we’ll show you just how easy it is to get set up.
 Click the “Great.
 Let’s get started” button